dpetzold/dakku/README.rst

 backup
 ------
-For backing up and restoring a mysql database to Rackspace Cloudfiles.
-The database is dumped gzipped and then offloaded.
+For backing up and restoring a mysql database to Rackspace Cloud Files.
+The database is dumped gzipped and then offloaded in the following format:

+    <project name>.YYYYMMDD_HHMMSS-<hostname>.gz

 Valid options are:

 - list - List the avaliable backups.
 - restore <dump> - Restore the database contained in the dumpfile.

+By default a backup is performed and could be used in cron like this

+* 3 * * * /sites/advisordeck/advisordeck/manage.py backup --db

+to backup the database every morning at 3am.

 Ajax
 ----